 Full details of the Renfrewshire's budget are published on the Council web site at www.renfrewshire.gov.uk.
 This includes details of the budget allocated to the Children's Services Directorate and subsequently to education and schools as explained in the DSM Scheme.
 This information will also be published on each school website for parents and other interested parties to access.
 In the spirit of genuine collaboration and consultation Head Teachers should also discuss the school budget and their spending proposals with their Parent Council and encourage meaningful discussion.
 Head Teachers should ensure that any costs related to the curriculum are not passed onto young people to ensure equality of access.
-The core curriculum budget allocation from the Scottish Government must be used to ensure that children and young people are not charged for curriculum experience.
-It is also recommended that where charges exist for children and young people for extracurricular activities, they should be clearly detailed in school information published at the start of the academic session.
+The core that children and young people are not charged for curriculum experience.
+It is also recommended that where charges exist for children and young people for extra-curricular activities, they should be clearly detailed in school information published at the start of the academic session.